rubenhortas/rubenhortas.github.io/_posts/2022-06-17-keep-ssh-session-alive.md

 title: Keep alive ssh sessions
 date: 2022-06-17 00:00:01 +0000
 categories: [gnu/linux, ssh]
-tags: [gnu/linux, ssh, howto, configuration]
+tags: [gnu/linux, ssh, configuration]
 ---

 Sometimes firewalls time out idle sessions after a certain period of time.
 We can avoid have our SSH sessions killed with a few options to keep alive ssh sesions.
 We can configure the keep alive on the server side or on the client side.

 * On the client side:
 We need to edit the ~/.ssh/config file and add or uncomment the following lines:

 ```shell